OpenLandContracts.org: A Database of Publicly Available Land, Agriculture and Forestry Contracts

 The database is continuously updated with contracts; if you are aware of publicly available land, agriculture, or forestry contracts, we would be grateful to be notified.

 OpenLandContracts.org is supported by the UK Department for International Development.
-It is a joint project of CCSI and the World Bank, and an expansion of ResourceContracts.org, a database of publicly available oil, gas and mining contracts, developed by CCSI, the World Bank, and the Natural Resource Governance Institute.
+It is a sister site to ResourceContracts.org, a database of publicly available oil, gas and mining contracts, developed by CCSI, the World Bank, and the Natural Resource Governance Institute.

 To support and advance innovative uses of OpenLandContracts.org and the content available through the repository, CCSI established the OpenLandContracts Mini-Grants Program.
 Two rounds of mini-grants have been awarded to date.

 In 2016, CCSI awarded two grants of $10,000 each to the Centre pour l’Environnement et le Développement (CED) and to Chris Arsenault (Land Issues Correspondent for the Thomson Reuters Foundation) through the OpenLandContracts.org Mini-Grants Program.

 The grant to CED supports the organization’s work in Cameroon on empowering communities to use information gained through contract disclosure to monitor land-based investments and to hold investors and governments accountable to their commitments around those investments.
 This interview with Samuel Nguiffo, attorney and founder of CED, describes the project.